IDC Logo

 Cause

-These error messages are passed directly from Microsoft Windows.
-They indicate that some unknown problem led to a sudden failure of the connection between the repository gateway (acting as Server Message Block client) and the SMB server (typically a NAS appliance).
+These error messages are passed directly from Microsoft Windows and indicate that the OS has detected a failure of the connection between the repository gateway (acting as Server Message Block client) and the SMB server (typically a NAS appliance).

-• Network issues are a common cause, constituting a potentially unlimited variety of hardware failures or network hardware configuration problems; such issues may or may not involve packet loss.
+• Network issues are the most common cause, constituting a potentially unlimited variety of hardware failures or network hardware configuration problems; such issues may or may not involve packet loss.

 • Simple firewalls may block a connection consistently, while advanced firewalls might destroy an existing connection seemingly at random or under particular conditions.